Best Garmin watch 2024 tested and rated: Top picks for November

 Onboard music

 Not all Garmin watches support onboard music with built-in storage.
 For athletes who want to bring music on their go in their workouts, you’ll want a tracker that lets you leave your phone behind.
+Some models, like Forerunner 165, come with optional music storage for an extra $50.
+Others, like the Venu 3 offer the feature standard.

 Price

 There’s a good range of Garmin watch prices for every budget.
 For under $150, the Forerunner 55 is a good value, as you get access to Garmin Coach and all of Garmin’s other training features.
-On the other hand, you can spend up to $1,149 on the Fenix 7 Pro.
+On the other hand, you can spend up to $1,149 on the Fenix 8 in 51mm.
 Most models, however, fall between $200 and $500.
 If you want to save a little extra on your purchase, have a look at our Garmin coupon codes page to see the latest discounts.

 How we test Garmin watches

-How to download Garmin Connect
+How do I download Garmin Connect?

 The Garmin Connect app lets you see all your data at a glance in an easy-to-read format.
 Depending on your tracker, it'll give you deeper insights, such as your body battery (based on your sleep data) and your fitness age.
 There are also challenges and in-depth sleep reports for you to keep an eye on.

-Check out our guide on how to use Garmin Connect here, as well as our guide to how to use the Body Battery feature on your Garmin watch
+Check out our guide on how to use Garmin Connect here, as well as our guide to how to use the Body Battery feature on your Garmin watch.